We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Hats

 You’ll want a hat for sightseeing and a hat for the beach.
-It’s simply easier on the eyes to wear one and of course an extra layer of sun protection on sunny days.
-There are many versions of packable wide brim hats that fit in with San Diego style.
+It’s simply easier on the eyes to wear one and, of course, an extra layer of sun protection on sunny days.
+Many versions of packable wide-brim hats fit in with our San Diego style.

 Sunscreen